Jamel Williams: Professional career

-Williams was drafted in the fifth round of the 1997 NFL Draft by the Washington Redskins, and played there from 1997 to 1999.
-He then played in the XFL for the Las Vegas Outlaws in 2001.
+Williams was selected in the fifth round of the 1997 NFL draft by the Washington Redskins, and played there from 1997 to 1999.
+He later played in the XFL for the Las Vegas Outlaws in 2001.
+Williams won the XFL's first opening scramble, used to determine which team would receive the opening kickoff instead of a coin toss, defeating Donnie Caldwell of the New York/New Jersey Hitmen.